tanmay8910/hospital-dashboard/README.md

 </p>

 ## 🌑 Overview
-Health 360° is a premium hospital analytics dashboard built with a modern dark theme.
+Health 360° is a premium hospital analytics dashboard built with a modern theme.
 It converts raw hospital datasets into powerful visual insights—supporting administrators, analysts, and public health organizations with clarity and depth.

 ## ✨ Key Features (Dark Mode Optimized)